wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 ![non-rdb](https://github.com/wasi-shah/Docker-AKS/assets/51749920/46e6809e-76f3-43d1-9d38-112a5bcdc27c)

 > [!important]
+> **Question: What are two Databases options Available on Azure?**
+> <br> 1.
+Azure Database
+> <br> 2.
+Open source Database

+> [!important]
 > **Question: What are two Azure Databases?**
 > <br> 1.
 Azure Cosmos DB
 > <br> 2.
 Azure SQL Database

+> [!important]
+> **Question: What are two Azure SQL Database deployment options?**
+> <br> 1.
+SQL Server on Azure VM
+> <br> 2.
+Azure SQL Database
+> <br>    - **Single database**: As a single database with its own set of resources managed via a logical SQL server.
+A single database is like a contained database in SQL Server.
+> <br>    - **Elastic pool**: An elastic pool, which is a collection of databases with a shared set of resources managed via a logical server.
+Single databases can be moved into and out of an elastic pool.
+Elastic pools provide a cost-effective solution for managing the performance of multiple databases that have variable usage patterns.
+> <br> 3.
+Azure SQL Managed Instance

+> [!important]
+> **Question: What are two Azure SQL Database pricing model?**
+> <br> 1. vCore-based purchasing model
+> <br> 2.
+DTU-based purchasing model

 > [!important]